iabufarha/ArSarcasm/README.md

   * `magreb`: the north African Arabc countries including Algeria, Libya, Tunisia and Morocco.

+##Citation
+Please used the follwing citation if you use ArSarcasm:
 ```
 @inproceedings{abu-farha-magdy-2020-arsarcasm,
 title = "From Arabic Sentiment Analysis to Sarcasm Detection: The ArSarcasm Dataset",